-We are registering the issuance by us of up to 46,100,020 shares of our Class A Ordinary Shares.
-We are also registering the resale by the Selling Securityholders or their permitted transferees of up to 676,627,977 shares of our Class A Ordinary Shares (including Class A Ordinary Shares underlying the Warrants and Class B Ordinary Shares).
+We are registering the resale by the Selling Securityholders or their permitted transferees of 18,191,062 shares of our Class A Ordinary Shares.

 The Selling Securityholders may offer and sell, from time to time, their respective shares of Class A Ordinary Shares covered by this prospectus.
 The Selling Securityholders will act independently of us in making decisions with respect to the timing, manner and size of each sale.
 Such sales may be made on one or more exchanges or in the over-the-counter market or otherwise, at prices and under terms then prevailing or at prices related to the then current market price or in negotiated transactions.
 The Selling Securityholders may sell their securities by one or more of, or a combination of, the following methods: